 be drawn down to about 10cm below full supply level

 and Lock 8 will be drawn down to about 60cm below

 Both weir pools will be raised back gradually to

 full supply level by winter 2015.

-The New South Wales Government (through Regional
+The New South Wales Government, through Sunraysia

-Murrumbidgee River, where water is unsuitable for
+River at Tapio, where water is unsuitable for